 - paper forms,

-- the former DELTA-G procedures for importation.
+- the former DELTA-G import procedures.

 What are the objectives of the H1 declaration?